Eyelid Surgery Philadelphia

 * All patients are unique and individual results may vary.

 The eyes are one of the most noticeable areas of the face and one of the first to show signs of the aging process.
 Patients seeking lower or upper eyelid surgery frequently complain of a “tired” or “angry” look.

 As we age, the skin and muscle around the eyes lose their natural elasticity.
 This allows fat from around the eye to protrude out.
 The end result is excess sagging skin which gives a heavy and tired appearance to the eyes as well as protruding fat which cause the eyelid “bags”.

 An eyelid lift (blepharoplasty or eyelid surgery) addresses the components of the skin, muscle, and fat that are problematic.

 Effective Blepharoplasty gives a rested and younger appearance to the eyes with no signs that any cosmetic surgery has been done.

 Upper Eyelid Blepharoplasty

 Rejuvenation of the upper eyelid typically involves removal of the excess skin that folds over the upper eyelid.
 This excess skin, termed dermatochalasis, obscures the natural upper eyelid crease that is a sign of youth.
-The correct amount of skin to be removed is carefully measured and marked before the operation.
+The correct amount of skin to be removed is carefully measured and marked before the surgery.
 This procedure applies to blepharoplasty for hooded eyes too.

 Lower Eyelid Blepharoplasty